CymattHu/sam_application/README.md

 # Introduction
-this repo is mainly to fine tune and train sam model to segment specific object. test images come from ImageNet.
+This repository is primarily for fine-tuning and training the SAM (Segment Anything Model) to segment specific objects.
+Test images are sourced from ImageNet.

-# Dependency installation and virtual enviroment creation
+# Dependency Installation and Virtual Environment Setup
 ```bash
 # create enviroment
 python -m venv sam